 The Board must, before exercising the power under Sub-Clause (1), serve notice on the Member concerned of their intention to do so.

-The Member concerned has at least 14 days from service of the notice under SubClause (2) within which to make written submissions to the Board in connection with the proposed expulsion.
+The Member concerned has at least 14 days from service of the notice under Sub-Clause (2) within which to make written submissions to the Board in connection with the proposed expulsion.

 The Directors must take into consideration any submissions made under Sub-Clause (3), before deciding whether to expel the Member.